swimmingHaribo/RESTful-Web-Service/README.md

 - Built a Basic RESTful Web Service
 - Implemented the Ability to Upload Data
 - Created Unit Tests
-- Run the application with Maven
+- Run the Application with Maven
 ```./gradlew bootRun```